cryptospaceship/doc-en/ccs-token.rst

 -----------

 CSS Token are the command modules for the CryptoSpaceShip ships.
 These command modules have skill processors called QAIM (Quantum Artificial Intelligence Module).
-As a CSS Token participates in different war scenarios QAIM processors they are trained, which improves performance and performance in the next missions and operational theaters.
+As a CSS Token participates in different war scenarios, his QAIM processors are trained, which improves performance and abilities in the next missions and operational theaters.

 .. image :: csstokencolor.png
     : width: 400px
     : alt: CSS Token Full Render
     : align: center

-Each CSS Token has characteristics of the generation and general characteristics.
+Each CSS Token has particular characteristics of the generation and general characteristics.
 Regardless of the generation, you can differentiate one by:

 - First name
 - Colour